Ilnazz/EasyBindings/README.md

 ...
 ```

-You can find more examples in EasyBindings.Tests project
+You can find more examples in EasyBindings.Tests project.